Hot hatches are often the most cost-effective way of getting into performance motoring. Here’s what five grand can get you these days…

 We’re pretty certain we don’t need to tell you guys that the core of the Fast Car world is, always has been and probably always will be, hot hatchbacks.

-There are no end of great hot hatches out there but, for this feature, we’ve chosen five top hot hatches that you can easily pick up in the £4-5,000 price range.
-And, of course, while they’re good even as standard, we’ve taken a look at how to tune them to make them even better!
+There are no end of great hot hatches out there, but for this feature, we’ve chosen five that you can easily pick up in the £4000-£5000 price range, with less than 100,000 miles on the clock.
+And, of course, while they’re fun as standard, we’ve also taken a look at how to tune them to make them even better!

 1. Vauxhall Corsa D VXR

-The Corsa VXR is one of the most under- rated hot hatches and often lives in the shadow of its big brother, the Astra VXR.
-However, the little 1.6 turbo is actually a damn good car.
-It offers fun, chuckable handling, great acceleration, and is very small and light compared to many modern hatches.
-When used to their full potential they’re like a modern version of the original turbo hot-hatches of the 1980s.
+The Corsa VXR is one of the most underrated hot hatches and often lives in the shadow of its big brother, the Astra VXR.
+However, if you can look past it McDonalds car park image issues, the little 1.6 turbo is actually a damn good vehicle.
+It offers fun, ‘chuckable’ handling, great acceleration, and is very small and light compared to most modern alternatives.
+When used to their full potential they’re like a present-day version of the original turbo hot-hatches of the 1980s.

 When it comes to handling, the VXR’s main downside is that it feels far too high when you’re behind the wheel (which isn’t helped by the seating position) but it’s mostly due to the ride height.
 Thankfully almost every suspension manufacturer produces coilover kits for the VXR, making for an easy handling upgrade.
 Even on the standard wheels, a VXR looks fantastic once the ride height is dropped to a level we’d all approve of.

 The Golf may be one of the most restrained, almost sensible looking, hot hatches around, but it’s hard to argue against the fact that they’re one of the best all-rounders for the money.
 With great VW build quality, the Mk5 GTI feels like a lot of car for the money, which it is.
-Go for the 6-speed manual or the slick DSG box.
 Everything is done in a subtle, classy way, and there are some nods to earlier Golf GTIs too – such as the tartan trimmed sports seats (an acquired taste, though we think they look pretty cool.)

 From a tuning point of view, the direct injection 2.0 TFSI engine in the Mk5 GTI is not only easy to get big gains from, but very strong too, with over 500bhp achievable (with the right supporting upgrades).
 And that’s truly, ridiculously fast!
 Thanks to the worldwide popularity of the GTI, there are set stages right up to and beyond the mighty 500bhp level, meaning no custom parts are needed.
-So going for big power has never
+Going for big power has never been easier.

 Away from engine tuning, the Mk5’s sensible nature means that while it handles well, the suspension is a bit soft and fairly high riding.
 But a set of good quality coilovers and uprated anti-roll bars will make a big improvement on the road, without making it uncomfortably stiff.

-Type R Hondas have always been stalwarts of the hot hatch scene, mostly thanks to their super-high-revving engines and the serious power they produce without (until the current model at least), a turbo in sight.
+Honda Civic Type Rs have always been stalwarts of the hot hatch scene, mostly thanks to their super-high-revving engines and the serious power they produce without (until the FK2 model at least), a turbo in sight.

 With almost 200bhp and an engine happy to rev over 8,000rpm all day, it’s a car that loves being driven on the limit.
 Though despite this, FN2s are more drivable at lower revs than previous Type Rs, and therefore make a better all-rounder than most would think.